Coaching and Mentoring: similarities and differences

 However, coaching and mentoring also have aspects that are much the same - as proposed by Parsloe and Leedham:

-• Both involve meaningful dialogue aimed at unlocking the mentee's potential and raising their performance
+• Both involve meaningful dialogue aimed at unlocking the coachee /mentee's potential and raising their performance

 • Both require effective supervision and management alongside useful and appropriate processes in order to have the most positive impact on the mentee

-• Both use the provider's questioning, listening and feedback skills
+• Both use the provider's questioning, active listening and feedback and communication skills

 • Both require the provider to have a good interpersonal skills, and a good working knowledge of organisations and the principles of learning